jaanhio/jaanhio.github.io/content/blog/nodejs-flamegraph/index.md

 {{<figure src="https://www.brendangregg.com/FlameGraphs/cpu-mysql-updated.svg" caption="Example flame graph https://www.brendangregg.com/FlameGraphs/cpu-mysql-updated.svg">}}

-There are various flame graphs generation tool (e.g `stackvis`, `node-stackvis`) available but the one I will be using is the one built by Brendan Gregg http://github.com/brendangregg/FlameGraph.
+There are various flame graphs generation tool (e.g `stackvis`, `node-stackvis`) available.
+The one I am using is the one built by Brendan Gregg http://github.com/brendangregg/FlameGraph.

 As with all tools, it's important that we understand how to use it.
 Despite looking rather similar to most time-series graphs, the x/y axes do not represent value/time.